LostArtefacts/TRX/docs/trx/COMMANDS.md

 - `/heal`
   Tough day, Lara?
 Heals our girl back to full health.

+- `/poison`
+  `/poison {num}`
+  `/poison {num} -t`
+  Displays or sets Lara's poison level.
+Snake bites on demand!
+In TR4, use `-t` to set the target level instead, letting the venom creep in gradually – and fester if left untreated.

 - `/burn`
 - `/burn on`
 - `/burn off`